Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 The Grafana dashboard shows live statistics about query volume, query type, and geographic locations.
 The data is collected for ICANN Managed Root Servers (IMRS) which are the L-root servers.

-The ICLab data provides longitudinal access for cesorship data.
+The ICLab data provides longitudinal access for censorship data.
 The data is collected from 2016 onwards.
-The analysis encompases differend censorship techniques such as DNS manipulation or packet injection.
+The analysis encompasses different censorship techniques such as DNS manipulation or packet injection.

-The IETF now provides official bibtexs to download.
+The IETF provides official BibTeXs to download.
 They work for RFCs, BCPs, and drafts.

-The bibtex for BCPs work, but only, if the BCP consist of a single RFC.
-If the BCP consists of multiple RFCs, the bibtex will only show the first one.
+The BibTeXs for BCPs work, but only, if the BCP consists of a single RFC.
+If the BCP consists of multiple RFCs, the BibTeX will only show the first one.

 For drafts, the draft version number, the last two digits, have to be removed from the URL.